bergesinstitute/graf-method/book-4-unit-8.md

 es muy común sustituir el verbo *preguntar* por el verbo *hacer,* para evitar la redundancia:
 *Yo hago una pregunta a Juan.*

-> In English: Although this sentence is grammatically correct, we must remember that, when we use the noun *pregunta,* it is very common to substitute the verb *preguntar* for the verb *hacer,* to avoid redundancy:
+> *💂 Although this sentence is grammatically correct, we must remember that, when we use the noun *pregunta,* it is very common to substitute the verb *preguntar* for the verb *hacer,* to avoid redundancy:
 *Yo hago una pregunta a Juan.*